nismod/ukpopulation/README.md

 import ukpopulation.snppdata as SNPPData help(SNPPData)
 ```

+# Contributions

+Contributions to this package are welcomed via the usual pull request mechanism.

+# Support

+If you encounter a bug, feel the documentation is incorrect or incomplete, or want to suggest new features, please post an issue in the [issues](https://github.com/nismod/ukpopulation/issues) tab.

 # Acknowledgements
 This package was developed as a component of the EPSRC-funded [MISTRAL](https://www.itrc.org.uk/) programme, part of the Infrastructure Transitions Research Consortium.